-TP2 Transportation Policy Area Mobility Review (TPAR)
+TP2 Transportation Policy Area Review (TPAR)

-TP2.1 Components of Transportation Policy Area Mobility Review
+TP2.1 Components of Transportation Policy Area Review

-There are two components to Transportation Policy Area Mobility Review: Relative Arterial MobilityRoadway Adequacy and Relative Transit MobilityTransit Adequacy for each policy area.
+There are two components to Transportation Policy Area Review: Roadway Adequacy and Transit Adequacy for each policy area.

-TP2.1.1 Relative Arterial Mobility Roadway Adequacy
+TP2.1.1 Roadway Adequacy

-Relative Arterial MobilityRoadway adequacy is a measure of congestion on the County's arterial roadway network.
-It is based on the urban street delay level of service in the 2000-2010 Highway Capacity Manual, published by the Transportation Research Board.
+Roadway adequacy is a measure of congestion on the County's arterial roadway network.
+It is based on the urban street delay level of service in the 2010 Highway Capacity Manual, published by the Transportation Research Board.
 This concept measures congestion by comparing modeled (congested) speeds to free-flow speeds on arterial roadways.
+The travel speed reflects the projected travel demand in 10 years on a transportation network that includes both the existing network of roads and transit facilities and any road or transit facility funded for completion within 10 years in an approved state, county, or municipal capital improvements program for which construction is funded to begin within 6 years.
 It then assigns letter grades to the various levels of roadway congestion, with letter A assigned to the best levels of service and letter F assigned to the worst levels of service.
-For a trip along an urban street that has a free-flow speed (generally akin to posted speed) of 40 MPH, LOS A conditions exist when the actual travel speed is at least 34 MPH., including excluding delays experienced at traffic signals.
+For a trip along an urban street that has a free-flow speed (generally akin to posted speed) of 40 MPH, LOS A conditions exist when the actual travel speed is at least 34 MPH excluding delays experienced at traffic signals.
 At the other end of the spectrum, LOS F conditions exist when the actual travel speed is below 10 MPH.
 The travel speeds are calculated in the peak direction during the PM peak hour, which presented the worst condition in the analysis.

-Relative Arterial Mobility Roadway Travel Speed and Arterial LOS
+Roadway Travel Speed and Arterial LOS